 2. Take a small mirror on a stick, and look underneath the battery for the wires running into a black blob.
 That used to be your front-end light connector/harness (now corroded).
 If it is intact, stop here.

 3. Remove headlight assembly (optional for more work space).

 5. Get the connector/harness from under the battery box.

 6. Get enough wire for 13-wires in total.
-11- 18 guage wires, and 2- 16 guage wires (for the main positive and ground).
+11- 18 gauge wires, and 2- 16 gauge wires (for the main positive and ground).
 Each wire should be similar in length and about 8"-12" long (so you can avoid putting the wires back under the battery box where they could get damaged again).
-Color coding is optional, but handy if you don't want to get lost.
+Color coding is optional, but they are handy if you do not want to get lost.

-7. Clip, strip, and connect (I used solderless connectors) each wire individually if you can to avoid getting them mixed-up.
-(NOTE: You do not need the connector/harness, and I'm REALLY not sure why they even put it in there... but it is the source of the problem as it is easily corroded).
+7. Clip, strip, and connect (I used solder-less connectors) each wire individually if you can to avoid getting them mixed-up.
+(NOTE: You do not need the connector/harness, and I am really not sure why they even put it in there, but it is the source of the problem as it is easily corroded).

 8. Make sure your connections are sealed well and wrap them up/bind them together with electrical tape for extra protection.
 Snake tubing, although optional, will also help avoid any future problems.
 Plus, it looks cool.